Antonia Brico

-Antonia Louisa Brico (Rotterdam, June 26, 1902 – Denver, August 3, 1989) was a Dutch-born conductor and pianist.
+Antonia Louisa Brico (June 26, 1902 – August 3, 1989) was a Dutch-born American conductor and pianist.

 Early life and education

 Born Antonia Louisa Brico to a Dutch Catholic unmarried mother in Rotterdam, Netherlands, Brico was renamed Wilhelmina Wolthuis by her foster parents.
 She and her foster parents migrated to the United States in 1908 and settled in California.
 On leaving Oakland Technical High School in Oakland in 1919 she was already an accomplished pianist and had experience in conducting.
 At the University of California, Berkeley, Brico worked as an assistant to the director of the San Francisco Opera.
 Following her graduation in 1923 she studied piano under a variety of teachers, most notably under Zygmunt Stojowski.

-In 1927, Brico entered the Berlin State Academy of Music and in 1929 graduated from its master class in conducting, the first American to do so.
+In 1927, Brico entered the Berlin State Academy of Music and in 1929 graduated from its master class in conducting.
 During that period she was also a pupil of Karl Muck, conductor of the Hamburg Philharmonic Orchestra, with whom she studied for a further three years after graduation.

 Career

 Following her debut as a professional conductor with the Berlin Philharmonic Orchestra in February 1930, Brico worked with the San Francisco Symphony and the Hamburg Philharmonic, winning plaudits from critics and the public.
-Appearances as guest conductor of the Musicians' Symphony Orchestra in Detroit, Washington, D.C. and other sites soon followed.
+Appearances as guest conductor of the Musicians' Symphony Orchestra in Detroit, Washington, D.C., and other sites soon followed.
 In 1934, she was appointed conductor of the newly founded Women's Symphony Orchestra which, in January 1939 (following the admission of men), became the Brico Symphony Orchestra.

 In July 1938, Brico was the first woman to conduct the New York Philharmonic, and in 1939 conducted the Federal Orchestra in concerts at the 1939 New York World's Fair.
 During an extensive European tour, in which she appeared both as a pianist and a conductor, Brico was invited by Jean Sibelius to conduct the Helsinki Symphony Orchestra.

 Brico settled in Denver, Colorado in 1942.
 Here she founded a Bach Society and the Women's String Ensemble.
 She also conducted the Denver Businessmen's Orchestra, which in 1968 became the Brico Symphony Orchestra, and in 1948 she became conductor of the Denver Community Symphony (later the Denver Philharmonic).
 She was conductor of the Boulder Philharmonic Orchestra from 1958-1963.
 She taught piano or conducting to such students as Judy Collins, Donald Loach, James Erb and Karlos Moser.
 Brico continued to appear as guest conductor with orchestras around the world, including the Japan Women's Symphony.